A Guide to the Big 6 energy suppliers: who are they and who owns them?

-- Cheaper prices – with such big potential savings from switching, you’ll want to look carefully, to spot the cheapest prices.
-Checking your Tariff Information Label can help you compare more easily.
+- Cheaper prices – checking your Tariff Information Label can help you compare more easily.

 - Renewable energy – if you’re also eager to go green at home, then you’ll want to look out for whether a supplier offers energy from sustainable sources like solar, wind, tidal and biomass.

 - Customer service – it’s important to know that you’ll get looked after if something goes wrong – so it’s also a good idea to check online customer satisfaction scores.
 You can also talk to your friends and family about their experiences.

 Want to know more?
 See our complete guide to switching suppliers.

 Why choose OVO as your new energy supplier?

 Switch to OVO today to power your home sustainably with green electricity.
 You could benefit from:

 Competitively priced 100% renewable electricity as standard16

 A 5-star TrustPilot rating by over 30,000 of our members